tomcam/postgres/cheatsheet/README.md

 Before using this section, you'll need:

-* The user name and password for your PostgeSQL database
+* The user name and password for your PostgreSQL database
 * The [IP address of your remote instance](configuration.md#determining_ip_address)
 * Possibly, [your own IP address](configuration.md#determining_your_ip_address) if you have difficulty connecting.